ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 ### Deploy the application

-1. Gain access to your cluster as described on the Access tab of your cluster.
+1. Gain access to your cluster as described under the **Access** section of your cluster.
 1. Define an environment variable named `MYCLUSTER` with your cluster name:
    ```sh
    MYCLUSTER=mycluster